Yanqiao4396/fibonacci-algorithms-starter/writing/reflection.md

 # Fibonacci Algorithms

-TODO: Make sure that you delete all of the TODO markers and either delete or rephrase all of the prompts inside of this file.
+TODO: Make sure that you delete all of the TODO markers and either delete and/or rephrase all of the prompts inside of this file.
 When you are finished writing this reflection it should contain technical details, empirical results, and an analysis of the results that are suitable for publication on your professional web site.
+You should also make sure that there are no writing mistakes or mistakes in the use of Markdown inside of this file.

+TODO: Please note that there are certain packages used in the source code for this project that may not work and/or be supported on the Windows and MacOS operating systems.
+This is due to the fact that these operating systems do not provide certain standard features that are available in the Linux operating system.
+Please check with the course instructor if it seems that your operating system does not support certain packages or it yields unexpected results.

 ## Add Your Name Here